ledgerW/pathlight/memory-bank/productContext.md

 This creates a unique tool that provides deeply personalized life purpose guidance based on user responses, with different levels of detail available at different price points.

 ## Business Model
-The application uses a tiered payment model:
+The application uses a three-tier payment model:
 - Initial account creation and question access is free
-- Basic results (purpose statement and mantra) cost $0.99
-- Premium comprehensive guidance costs an additional $4.99
+- Purpose tier ($0.99, one-time payment): Provides purpose statement, personal mantra, and core values identification after answering the first 5 questions
+- Plan tier ($4.99, one-time payment): Provides comprehensive guidance including strengths analysis, potential life purposes, practical next steps, daily plan, and strategies for overcoming obstacles after answering all 25 questions
+- Pursuit tier ($4.99/month, subscription): Includes everything in the Plan tier plus unlimited plan regenerations, checkbox tracking for plan items, and access to all future premium features
-- User accounts track payment tier status (none, basic, premium)
+- User accounts track payment tier status (none, purpose, plan, pursuit)

 ## Future Opportunities
 - Enhanced AI capabilities with more personalization
-- Result regeneration for updated guidance
 - Community features for shared experiences
 - Follow-up coaching or guidance services
 - Mobile application version
+- Additional premium features for subscription users
+- Export functionality for the plan (PDF, email, etc.)
-- Subscription model for ongoing guidance
+- Progress tracking for completed plan items

 This context will be updated as more information about the product becomes available.